BasicsHome and Search

 Home -> Property Intro -> Section 30 -> Next Section | Previous Section

-The Kew Bridge Travelodge now occupies the site between North Road and St George's Church.
+The Kew Bridge Travelodge now occupies the site between North Road and St George's Church and during 2016 and 2017 the latter and Mrs Trimmer's School were being redeveloped.

 Notes prepared for numbers 364-365, The Queens Arms (366), Gas Office (367), Brentford Lodge (368?), Mrs Trimmer's Sunday School, St George's Church and Marquis of Granby PH (369); also a list of photos, ephemera and maps